 Jones is president of FORUM Consulting Group and StrategyLink Consulting and previously worked with Grant Thornton and Price Waterhouse.
 Jones is a regular contributor to Summit Magazine and the Journal of the Financial Management Institute of Canada.
 He contributed to Clem Bowman’s 2005 book Intangibles, devoted to the theory and practice of explicit rubrics in decision making and opportunity assessment.
 Jones sits on the Greater Victoria Advisory Board of The Salvation Army and is a community advisor for The Victoria Foundation.

-Jones holds an MBA from Simon Fraser University and his FCMC from the Institute of Certified Management Consultants.
+He holds an FCMC from the Institute of Certified Management Consultants.
 He is a former Chartered Accountant and was appointed to Fellowship in CMC-Canada in 2005.
-He was the recipient of the Alan G Ross Award for his outstanding contribution to The FMI Journal in 2010.